rucheese-builds/rag-app-ask-my-docs/README.md

 confident, cited, and entirely off-target.

-**This is why citation enforcement cannot save you from wrong retrieval.** The problem must be caught before retrieval runs, not after generation.
+**This is why citation enforcement cannot save you from wrong retrieval.** The problem must be caught  BEFORE RETRIEVAL RUNS, NOT AFTER GENERATION.

 ### Step 7 — Added query classification as the fix